kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 				- Even more impressive is Lucas's collection which is ten times larger minus one tooth brush, which he recently lost in a freak tooth whitening incident.
 		- If together, Cooper, Finn, and Lucas have 1305 tooth brushes, how many tooth brushes must Cooper have?
 - ## Action
-	- Here's a question from #EQAO in 2024:
+	- Here's a question from #EQAO in 2024.
+How would you model it using Algebra?
 		- ![image.png](../assets/image_1748394775799_0.png){:height 287, :width 278}
-	- This is a question from #EQAO in 2023:
+	- This is a question from #EQAO in 2023.
+How would you model it using Algebra?
 		- ![image.png](../assets/image_1748393501044_0.png){:height 250, :width 285}
-	- Here's a question from the #EQAO practice test:
+	- Here's a question from the #EQAO practice test.
+Do you
 		- ![image.png](../assets/image_1748394726186_0.png){:height 350, :width 272}
 	- **Compare:**  What do all of these problems have in common?
 	- **Contrast:**  What is different about each of these problems?